zephyr06/Energy_Opt_NLP/README.md

 log barrier function may return inf if responseTime equals deadline -- clamp the minimum value that log can take as input; if it is 0, we'll return log(0 + toleranceBarrier/100);
 -- However, the gradient should be very large at this point, to warn the optimizer not to move further

+1. warm start on response time during optimization;
+can we bound the incremental response time analysis?